esacteksab/gh-tp/README.md

-`tp` is a GitHub [CLI](https://github.com/cli/cli) extension to create GitHub pull requests with [GitHub Flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github) containing the output from an [OpenTofu](https://opentofu.org/) or [Terraform](https://www.terraform.io/) plan's output [^1] [^2], wrapped around a [`<details></details>`](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections) block so the plan output can be collapsed for easier reading.
+`tp` is a GitHub [CLI](https://github.com/cli/cli) extension to create GitHub pull requests with [GitHub Flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/about-writing-and-formatting-on-github) containing the output from an [OpenTofu](https://opentofu.org/) or [Terraform](https://www.terraform.io/) plan's output [^1] [^2] wrapped around a `<details></details>` [elements](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections) so the plan output can be collapsed for easier reading.
 The body of your pull request will look like this [example](./example/EXAMPLE-PR.md) in the example directory.

 > [!TIP]
 > View it in 'rich diff' mode to see the rendered view.